railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    All units of measure in the same category are convertible from one unit to another.

 The table below shows some examples of units of measure and their category.
-The ratio is used to convert from one unit of measure to another as long as they are in the same category.
+The factor is used to convert from one unit of measure to another as long as they are in the same category.

 .. table:: Example Units of Measure